-As an employer, you have a duty to care to protect your employees' health.
+As an employer, you have a duty of care to protect your employees' health.
 The right employee health assessments can help you go further and build a healthier workforce.
 Here's our guide to employee health assessments and how health insurance can help.

 Some health screening checks are legally required depending on the type of work you do and the associated health risks.
 For example, you must provide eye tests for staff working with display screens or hearing tests if noise levels in your working environment warrant it.